cereballo/KSPC/README.md

 ## Instructions to get software up and running

 1. Go [here](https://krpc.github.io/krpc/getting-started.html) to get started with KRPC and install the mod.
+The easiest way is to install CPAK from [here](https://forum.kerbalspaceprogram.com/index.php?/topic/90246-the-comprehensive-kerbal-archive-network-ckan-package-manager-v1180-19-june-2016/) and search for KRPC.
+CPAK will handle the install.

 2. After opening controller.ino in the Arduino IDE, go to *Tools* -> *Manage Libraries* -> Search for "krpc" and install.